 Section references are to the Internal Revenue Code unless otherwise noted.

 Future Developments

-For the latest information about developments related to Forms 1099-MISC and 1099-NEC and their instructions, such as legislation enacted after they were published, go to IRS.gov/Form1099MISC or <a href="https://rs.gov/Form1099NEC.
+For the latest information about developments related to Forms 1099-MISC and 1099-NEC and their instructions, such as legislation enacted after they were published, go to IRS.gov/Form1099MISC or IRS.gov/Form1099NEC.

 What's New